realthomasdean/Emerald-retype/README.md

 # Emerald-retype
 Pokemon emerald ROM im making with new moves and retypings.

+READ THIS AS CODE OR THE LINE BREAKS ARE NOT VISIBLE.

 typing on line 6
 move changes on line 23
 move retypes on line